You are here

 While the smokestack emissions from gas-burning power plants are lower than coal, gas is worse because of the leakage from the wells to the pipelines and compressor stations to the end-uses -- since methane (the principle component of natural gas) is far more potent at heating the atmosphere than carbon dioxide (which is produced when coal or gas are burned).

-The newest science on methane's global warming potential -- formerly thought to be 21-25 times the potency of carbon dioxide (CO2) over 100 years and 72 times over 20 years -- is now known to be 33 times the potency of CO2 over 100 years and 105 times worse than CO2 over 20 years.
-[See the 2009 study by NASA scientists here: (abstract) (full paper)] Considering that it's the near-term (20 year) time frame in which we must avoid global warming tipping points (like the thawing of the arctic tundra that would release far more methane), these higher 20-year figures should be used when evaluating the global warming impacts of methane.
-Despite this updated scientific understanding, EPA still regulates methane as if it's only 21 times worse than CO2.
+Considering that it's the near-term (20 year) time frame in which we must avoid global warming tipping points (like the thawing of the arctic tundra that would release far more methane), these higher 20-year figures should be used when evaluating the global warming impacts of methane.
+Despite this updated scientific understanding, EPA still regulates methane as if it's only 20-some times worse than CO2.
+Find this discussed more in these articles:

 Further studies on the global warming impacts of natural gas, and gas leakage rates, can be found here: